 Important Information Concerning the VT General Election, November 3, 2020

-In an effort to create a safe and secure environment for all voters, staff and volunteers within Vermont, the VT Secretary of State will be sending by US Postal Mail the General Election ballots to all active, registered voters.
+In an effort to create a safe and secure environment for all voters, staff and volunteers within Vermont, the VT Secretary of State has sent by US Postal Mail the General Election ballots to all active, registered voters.

-- Absentee(Mail-in) Ballots along with instructions, certification envelope and postage paid return envelope will be mailed.
+- Absentee(Mail-in) Ballots along with instructions, certification envelope and postage paid return envelope have been mailed.

-- Contact our office at 802-264-5520 or by email, townclerk@c olchestervt.gov if your address has changed since you last voted.
+- Contact our office at 802-264-5520 or by email, firstname.lastname@example.org if you did not receive a ballot in the mail.

-- In person voting is available on Election Day, November 3rd at the Colchester High School gym with additional requirements.
+- In person voting is available on Election Day, November 3rd at the Colchester High School gym, with additional requirements, from 7am to 7pm.

 - District 9-1 Comprised of the area east of I-89, the west side of I-89 north of the Malletts Creek inlet and excluding the south side of Blakely Road

 - District 9-2 Comprised of the area west of I-89 south of the Malletts Creek inlet, including the south side of Blakely Road

 - View Voting District by Street

 Colchester High School (For both voting districts)